Quotients of skew morphisms of cyclic groups: Abstract

 \section{Abstract}

 A skew morphism of a finite group $B$ is a permutation $\varphi$ of $B$ that preserves the identity element of $B$ and has the property that for every $a\in B$ there exists a positive integer $i_a$ such that $\varphi(ab) = \varphi(a)\varphi^{i_a}(b)$ for all $b\in B$.
 The problem of classifying skew morphisms for all finite cyclic groups is notoriously hard, with no such classification available up to date.

-In this paper, we show that each skew morphism $\varphi$ of a finite cyclic group is closely related to a specific skew morphism of the cyclic group of order $|\langle \varphi \rangle|$, called a quotient of $\varphi$.
-We then use this relationship to prove new theorems about skew morphisms of cyclic groups.
-In particular, we classify all skew morphisms for cyclic groups of orders $4p$, $8p$, and $16p$, where $p$ is prime, and for all cyclic groups whose order is a product of three distinct primes.
-We also develop an algorithm for finding skew morphisms of cyclic groups, and implement this algorithm in {\sc Magma} to obtain a census of all skew morphisms of cyclic groups of order up to $161$.
+Each skew morphism $\varphi$ of $\ZZ_n$ is closely related to a specific skew morphism of $\ZZ_{|\!\langle \varphi \rangle\!|}$, called the quotient of $\varphi$.
+In this paper, we use this relationship and other observations to prove new theorems about skew morphisms of finite cyclic groups.
+In particular, we classify skew morphisms for all cyclic groups of order $2^em$ with $e\in \{0,1,2,3,4\}$ and $m$ odd and square-free.
+We also develop an algorithm for finding skew morphisms of cyclic groups, and implement this algorithm in {\sc Magma} to obtain a census of all skew morphisms for cyclic groups of order up to $161$.

 During the preparation of this paper we noticed a few flaws in Section~5 of the paper \emph{Cyclic complements and skew morphisms of groups} [J.\ Algebra\/ {\bf 453} (2016), 68--100].
-We propose and prove weaker versions of the problematic original assertions (namely Lemma~5.3(b), Theorem~5.6 and Corollary~5.7), and show that our modifications can be used to fix all consequent proofs (in the aforementioned paper) that use at least one of those problematic assertions.
+We propose and prove weaker versions of the problematic original assertions (namely Lemma~5.3(b), Theorem~5.6 and Corollary~5.7), and show that our modifications can be used to fix all consequent proofs (in the aforementioned paper) that use at least one of those problematic assertions. \ so (again by Theorem~\ref{thm:Lucc}) we find that $B$ has a non-trivial core in $G$.
+Let $K$ denote the core of $B$ in $G$, and for every $X\leq G$ let $\overline{X}$ denote $XK/K$ ($\cong X/(X \cap K)$).
+Next, let $H$ be a subgroup of $B$ such that $cHc^{-1} \subseteq B$.
+Then, since $B$ is cyclic, $H$ is the unique subgroup of $B$ of order $|H|$, and so $cHc^{-1}=H$.
+It follows that $H$ is normal in $G$, and so it is contained in $K$.
+Moreover, since $K$ is the core of $B$ in $G$, we have $cKc^{-1}=K\subseteq B$, and hence by Lemma~\ref{lem:kernelskewprod} we find that $K = \ker \varphi$.